- Home

 Side effects of chemotherapy

 Everyone reacts differently to chemotherapy.
-Some people don’t experience any side effects, while others have a few.
-Side effects are usually temporary, and there are medicines that can help reduce your discomfort.
+Some people do not experience any side effects, while others have a few.
+Most side effects are temporary, and there are medicines that can help reduce your discomfort.
 Talk to your doctor or nurse about any side effects you have and ways to manage them.

 The chemotherapy made me feel tired and left a funny taste in my mouth.
 These side effects passed quickly, and it helped to drink a lot of water.